Today’s consumers have so many options to choose from, and they can easily locate the best price via comparison shopping engines (CSEs).

 As a shopper, you’re probably familiar with the CSEs yourself.
 For the ones that are not, here’s how they work.

-Shoppers enter a search query for the type of product they want and they’re shown a number of products from different retailers.
-They can then compare prices, shipping costs and product details form a number of retailers in one single page.
+Shoppers browse products they want and they’re shown a number of products from different retailers.
+They can then compare prices, shipping costs and product details from all the sellers—you have to get listed for it—in one page.

 As an online retailer, there are several reasons why you need to know about CSEs.
 In this post, we’ll dive into the details of what CSEs mean for an e-commerce business, and we’ll learn the most popular CSEs in